What is a Maisonette | Bungalow vs Maisonette : Which one is the BEST for you

 Since the bungalow does not have an extra suspended slab at the top like a maisonette, you tend to save more on the bungalow.

-From design perspective to construction maisonettes depict classiness, elegance and sophistication compared to bungalows.
+From a design perspective to construction maisonettes depict classiness, elegance, and sophistication compared to bungalows.
 Making maisonettes expensive than the same sized bungalow, increasing the house owner’s social status among their peers.

 Security & Privacy

-A maisonette owner has the advantage of maintaining privacy by using the upper floor for family use and the ground to entertain guests unlike the bungalow.
-Maisonette also tend to be more secure than bungalow because of less windows and doors on the ground floor.
-Many people tend to use security door separating the upper and ground floors just in case of security breach.
+A maisonette owner has the advantage of maintaining privacy by using the upper floor for family use and the ground to entertain guests, unlike the bungalow.
+The maisonette also tends to be more secure than the bungalow because of fewer windows and doors on the ground floor.
+Many people tend to use the security door separating the upper and ground floors just in case of a security breach.

 From a developer’s point of view, it’s difficult to pick the best for you from the two.
-It all comes down to personal preferences, design specifications and location.
-What we can do best is to advice you based on your key preference and we are available to help you make the right decision in your home ownership journey.
+It all comes down to personal preferences, design specifications, and location.
+What we can do best is to advise you based on your key preference and we are available to help you make the right decision in your homeownership journey.